pcminer-tools/pcminer/README.md

 I originally developed this as a tool for identifying PC member candidates for the ISSTA'11 and PLDI'12 program committees.
-Since then, it has been used by several other PC chairs for conferences such as ISMM, ISSTA, ICSE, FSE, PLDI, ASE, ECOOP, and OOPSLA.
+Since then, it has been used by several other PC chairs for conferences such as ISMM, ISSTA, ICFP, ICSE, FSE, PLDI, ASE, ECOOP, and OOPSLA.
 Feedback, suggestions, and improvements are most welcome, as is additional conference data.
-Contributions from Steve Blackburn, Giuseppe Castagna, Matt Dwyer, Cormac Flanagan, David Grove, Sam Guyer, Richard Jones, Alex Orso, Max Schaefer, Yannis Smaragdakis, Manu Sridharan, Sam Tobin-Hochstadt, Jan Vitek, and Andreas Zeller are gratefully acknowledged.
+Contributions from Steve Blackburn, Giuseppe Castagna, Matt Dwyer, Cormac Flanagan, Jeremy Gibbons, David Grove, Sam Guyer, Richard Jones, Alex Orso, Max Schaefer, Yannis Smaragdakis, Manu Sridharan, Sam Tobin-Hochstadt, Jan Vitek, and Andreas Zeller are gratefully acknowledged.